strepkov/demonstrator/tutorialText/solution03.md

 }
 ```

-We are using here the side sensors to measure the distances to the cars and a side of the road.
+We are using here the side sensors to measure the distances to the cars and the side of the road.
 Using static variables we can save the states(e.g. the distance has changed from 5m to 1m and then from 1m to 5m -> we have passed the car).

 Next controller will be the most important one because it manages the parking process: